 To find out any errors quickly you can use syntax.

 netstat -s | findstr Errors

 C:\Windows\system32>netstat -s | findstr Errors Received Header Errors = 0 Received Address Errors = 0 Received Header Errors = 0 Received Address Errors = 0 Errors 0 0 Errors 0 0 Receive Errors = 0 Receive Errors = 0 C:\Windows\system32>

 The above command filters all the errors from statistics of all protocols.

 Show routing information

-To display Route Table, you can use below syntax.
+To display Route Table, you can use the below syntax.
 The following syntax will also list all interfaces.